-Praha Hlavni Nadrazi is the main Prague train station.
-It is also the biggest and busiest railway station in the Czech Republic.
+Praha Hlavni Nadrazi is the main train station in Prague.
+It is the busiest railway station in the Czech Republic.

-It is located 5 minutes walk from Wenceslas Square and 15 minutes from the Old Town Square.
+The station is 5-10 minutes walk from Wenceslas Square and 15-20 minutes from the Old Town Square.

-Recently, the station has undergone a major renovation.
+Recently the railway station has undergone a major renovation.
 Original features such as the lofty dome, stained glass windows and carved faces of women representing Prague as the 'Mother of Cities' have survived, while new areas have been added.

-Praha Hlavni Nadrazi is split over several levels.
-Facilities include 24 hour luggage storage (over the counter and lockers), clothes and books shops, pharmacies and other medical and toiletries vendors, fast food outlets, bureaux de change (currency exchange), cashpoints (ATMs) and information services.
+Praha Hlavni Nadrazi is split over many levels and different areas.
+Facilities include 24 hour luggage storage (over the counter and lockers), clothes, book shops, pharmacies and other medical and toiletries vendors, and several fast food outlets.

 Train Times & Ticket Reservations

-You can check train times and make ticket reservations with České dráhy (Czech Railways), available in Czech and English (select 'en' on the top right-hand corner of the page).
+Check train times and book tickets at České dráhy (Czech Railways).
+The website is available in Czech, English and German (select 'en' or 'de' on the top right-hand corner of the page).

-Alternatively, purchase tickets either in advance or on the day of travel from any Prague train station.
-Tickets are generally available to all national and international destinations up until the time of travel.
+Alternatively, buy tickets in advance or on the day of travel from Praha Hlavni Nadrazi.
+Tickets are generally available to national and international destinations right up until the time of travel.